-Continue to give the child 2 puffs of their Reliever inhaler (1 puff at a time) every 2 minutes until the ambulance arrives
+Continue to give the child 1 puff of their Reliever inhaler every 30-60 seconds until the ambulance/help arrives.

 After a Minor Asthma Attack

 - Minor attacks should not interrupt the involvement of a pupil with asthma in school activities. - When the pupil feels better they can return to school activities. - The parents/carers must always be told if their child has had an asthma attack.